 About our program

 Our world-class research program in earthquake and structural engineering focuses on understanding how key infrastructure stands up to extreme forces such as an earthquake.
 We simulate earthquake effects on large-scale models, such as a curved bridge and use those results to engineer safer buildings, bridges and roads.

-Research Assistant Professor, Large Scale Structures Laboratory Manager
+Research Associate Professor, Large Scale Structures Laboratory Manager

 (775) 784-8080 | EEL 118